 Pupils' development in RSE is monitored by class teachers as part of our internal assessment systems.
-Pupil progress is tracked and monitored using our online assessment system SOLAR.
+Pupil progress is tracked and monitored using our assessment systems and Evidence for Learning.

 Special Educational Needs and/or disabilities

 All pupils at The Holden School have additional learning needs and almost all have an Education Health Care (EHC) Plan.
 In order to make sure pupils are able to access the learning in the classroom resources will be differentiated as appropriate to address the learning needs of children in order for them to have full access to the contents of the PSHE and RSE curriculum.